 Adjustable gastric bands, such as Lap-Band®, has an 85-100% re-operation rate due either to complications or band failure.
-When you need Lap-Band revision, you can trust renowned expert Amir Mehran, MD, at University Bariatrics in Thousand Oaks, Oxnard, and Woodland Hills, California.
+When you need Lap-Band revision, you can trust renowned expert Amir Mehran, MD, at University Bariatrics in Thousand Oaks, and Northridge, California.
 University Bariatrics offers procedures to remove the adjustable gastric bands and convert it to another procedure for great long-term results.
 Book your consultation online or call the office in your area for help now. ®

 Adjustable gastric bands revision surgery is a procedure to remove your Lap-Band.
 There are a couple of options for adjustable gastric bands revision surgery, including: